cairo-book/cairo-book/src/ch02-02-data-types.md

 You can write integer literals in any of the forms shown in Table 3-2.
 Note that number literals that can be multiple numeric types allow a type suffix, such as `57_u8`, to designate the type.
+It is also possible to use a visual separator `_` for number literals, in order to improve code readability.

 <span class="caption">Table 3-2: Integer Literals in Cairo</span>